AWARD AND PLANNING GUIDE

 For scholarship information, visit the "Scholarships" section.

 Eligibility for financial aid is based on enrollment.
-The Higher Education Amendments of 1998 set rules which require Title IV funds to be returned if a student completely withdraws from a period of enrollment.
+The Higher Education Amendments of 1998 set rules that require Title IV funds to be returned if a student completely withdraws from a period of enrollment.
 These rules assume that a student earns their aid based on the time enrolled.
-Unearned aid, the amount of financial aid received that exceeds the amount the student has earned other than federal work-study, must be returned.
+Unearned aid, the amount of financial aid received that exceeds the amount the student has earned other than Federal Work-Study, must be returned.
 Unearned aid may be subject to repayment.